LeoFeatherstone/occurrences/README.md

 ### Washtington SARS-CoV-2 Analysis Scripts
   #### occurrences/washington_SARS-CoV-2/\*.xml
     These scripts run each treatment of the Washington SARS-CoV-2 outbreak dataset.
-The </data> object, containing sequences, has been removed due to \n ethical           constraints.
+The </data> object, containing sequences, has been removed due to ethical           constraints.
 Including an alignment here with samples as per the subsetting in the paper and according to GISAID-ACCESSION-NUMBER_DECIMAL-DATE will allow these     scripts to run.